timebertt/masters-thesis-controller-sharding/content/60-evaluation.md

 Each shard roughly consumes a third of the resources consumed by the singleton controller.
 The results also show that performing sharding for controllers comes with an unavoidable resource overhead.
 However, the external sharder's overhead is constant and does not increase with the controller's load in contrast to the internal sharder's overhead.
-With this, the external sharder setup fulfills req. \ref{req:constant}, while the internal sharder setup does not.
+With this, the external sharder setup fulfills \refreq{constant}, while the internal sharder setup does not.

 ### Horizontal Scalability {#sec:eval-scale-out}